Prologue: Birth of a Deity

 “After that, then we will tell you of your precious princess and what has become of her.”

-Nalithor shot the Elders another begrudging glare, before nodding his head sharply.
-He wanted nothing more than to rip all of the Elders and the Angels apart for what had happened, but if she was still alive… Then, perhaps there was still a faint sliver of hope.
-For now, he would shelve the whirlwind of questions and emotions running through his head, and listen to what these people had to say to him.
+I shot them another begrudging glare before nodded my head sharply to indicate my compliance.
+I wanted nothing more than to rip all of the Elders and the Angels apart for what had happened so many years ago.
+But, if she was still alive, then perhaps there was a faint sliver of hope left.
+For now I would shelve my whirlwind of questions and emotions so that I could listen to what the Elders had to say to me.
+Only by listening would I determine who needed to pay for the harm that had come to Arianna.

-After two hundred years, he could only hope that no one had made her suffer.
+After 180 years, all I could do was hope that no one had made her suffer.